mnowotnik/noteflow.nvim/README.md

 nn <leader>nl :NoteflowInsertLink<cr>
 ```

-To enable omnicompletion for wikilinks and tags in Telescope prompt and to use
-Ctrl-] to jump to a linked note.

 ## Vault structure

 You can either keep every note in a single directory, in many small ones or a